nmshd/documentation/_docs_explore/52-connector.md

 ## Connector Modules

-The Connector is built modular and provides some built-in modules.
-A list of the available modules and how to configure them can be found in [the module section of the Connector configuration guide]({% link _docs_integrate/11-connector-configuration.md %}#modules).
+The Connector is built modular and provides some built-in Modules.
+A list of the available Modules and how to configure them can be found in [the Connector Modules guide]({% link _docs_integrate/13-connector-modules.md %}).

 ## Connector Database